Creating a Domain

 domain = anuga.rectangular_cross_domain(10, 10)

-and check the Simple Script Example
+Simple Script Example or

 create_domain_from_regions